andrew/ultimate-awesome/README.md

 - [free-devops-resources](https://github.com/getvmio/free-devops-resources) - DevOps Free Resources | This repo collects 11 of free resources for DevOps. 🔄 Streamline your development and operations with our DevOps Dojo repository!
 Offering a comprehensive collection of free DevOps resources and an online Playground, this is your training ground for mastering the practices.
 - [free-machine-learning-resources](https://github.com/getvmio/free-machine-learning-resources) - Machine Learning Free Resources | This repo collects 212 of free resources for Machine Learning. 🤖 Unlock the potential of intelligent systems with our Machine Learning Lab repository!
 Featuring a curated collection of free resources and an online Playground, this is your experimental ground for .
 - [free-networking-resources](https://github.com/getvmio/free-networking-resources) - Networking Free Resources | This repo collects 32 of free resources for Networking. 🌐 Connect with the world of computer networks through our Networking Nexus repository!
 Discover a comprehensive library of free networking resources and courses.
 With our interactive online playground, master the .
-- [free-python-resources](https://github.com/getvmio/free-python-resources) - Python Free Resources | This repo collects 177 of free resources for Python. 🐍 Slither into the world of Python with our Python Playground repository!
-Discover the best free Python courses and resources to master this versatile language.
-Whether you're a beginner or looking to level up your skill.
 - [free-robotics-resources](https://github.com/getvmio/free-robotics-resources) - Robotics Free Resources | This repo collects 39 of free resources for Robotics. 🤖 Bring machines to life with our Robotics Workshop repository!
 Explore free resources and an online playground covering essential robotics concepts.
 From kinematics to computer vision, build your skills and bring you.
 - [awesome-web-design](https://github.com/gnas256/awesome-web-design) - Credit: Nicole Saidy.
 - [awesome-repositories](https://github.com/guduf/awesome-repositories) - List of usefull GitHub repositories.